aabccd021/tiny-cookie-session/README.md

 - Each session is associated with a short-lived token that is rotated periodically.
 - Only the latest token is stored in the database.
-- If the token is stolen, the attacker can use it until at least the next rotation.
-- If the attacker manages to rotate the token before the user, they take over the session and can continue using it indefinitely.
+- If the token is stolen and the attacker manages to rotate the token before the user does, they take over the session and can continue using it indefinitely.
 - The user may experience a mysterious logout.
 - The user can use a "log out other devices" feature to manually inspect the list of devices and log out any suspicious ones.

 ### tiny-cookie-session

 - Each session is associated with a short-lived token that is rotated periodically.
-- All previous tokens are stored in the database.
+- All previous tokens (belonging to active sessions) are stored in the database.
-- If the token is stolen, the attacker can use it until at least the next rotation.
-- The attacker can use the session until the next time the user accesses the system.
+- If the token is stolen, the attacker can use the session until the next time the user uses the session.
-- When the user (with the old token) accesses the system again, both the attacker and the user will be logged out.
+- When the user uses the session, both the attacker and the user will be logged out.

 ### Device Bound Session Credentials (DBSC)

-- Each session is associated with a short-lived token that is rotated periodically, and can only be rotated by the user.
+- Each session is associated with a short-lived token that can only be rotated by the user.
 - Only the latest token is stored in the database.
 - If the token is stolen, the attacker can use it until the next rotation.
 - The user notices nothing and can continue using the system as usual.